srvk/jsalt-2018-grounded-s2s/README.md

 - [Ramon Sanabria](http://www.cs.cmu.edu/~ramons/) (CMU)
 - Josiah Wang (Sheffield University)

-That is a part of team.
-Picture with the whole of us comming soon :)
+Here is a part of team:

+Picture with all of us comming soon :)

+Cheers!